Oct 16, 2012

 Oct 2, 2012

-Redemptive faith is actually best understood to be, “a profoundly transformative humility before God.”
-And, this redemptive humility is defined by our eager willingness to embrace God's values, His truth, and His directions for our life.
+Truly Redemptive Faith, as opposed to other kinds of faith, is actually best understood to be, "an all-encompassing humility before God."
+And, this redemptive humility is most clearly defined by our eagerness to embrace, through Christ, God's values, truth, and meaningful daily companionship and guidance in our life.

-But, the contemporary American Church, has widely allowed this true concept of redemptive faith to morph into the perverted idea of "the non-responsibility of the believer."
-This idea being that because we are not capable of consistent faithfulness, then a just God simply cannot, and indeed, does not require that of us.
-But, because the first premise is completely wrong, so then, is the the second.
+But the contemporary American Church has allowed this true concept of redemptive faith to widely morph into the perverted idea of the believer's "non-responsibility" This is the idea that essentially the believer is impotent when it comes to resisting the sin motive.
+Therefore, we are not capable of being consistently faith-expressive in our heart or our lifestyle realities.
+So, it logically follows that a just God does not require that consistency of us.

-This belief that man is incapable of consistently faithful behavior certainly seems to have escaped the Apostle, Paul's notice as he wrote these words in his letter to the Church in Rome.
-"For sin shall not have dominion over you, for you are not under law but under grace.
+This belief that man is incapable of consistently faith-expressive behavior certainly seems to have escaped the Apostle's notice as he wrote these words in the New Testament in his letter to the Church at Rome.
+Paul said in that letter, "For sin shall not have dominion over you, for you are not under law but under grace.
 What then?
 Shall we sin because we are not under law but under grace?
 Certainly not!

 "Do you not know that to whom you present yourselves slaves to obey, you are that one's slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
 But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 And having been set free from sin, you became slaves of righteousness.

-So, in order to believe in the idea of the believer's non-responsibility, one must entirely crop out of the authentic Gospel, this truly transformative impact of the Living Christ.
-And if one does that, simply surrendering to unadulterated self-determination, this has the same impact upon our relationship to God that we would expect it to have upon our relationships with each other.
-It entirely destroys the meaning and authenticity of the relationship.
+So, it follows then, that to embrace the ideas of the believer's impotency and non-responsibility, one must entirely ignore this truly life-transforming impact of the Living Christ furnished to us through the Resurrection.
+And if one does that, simply preferring to surrender to the baseness of their human nature, this has the same impact upon our relationship to God that we would expect it to have upon our relationships with each other.
+It entirely destroys both the meaning and the authenticity of the relationship.

 For a more comprehensive look at the concept of A Truly Redemptive Faith you may want to read "The Dark Light" in Reading Room 4.